How Much Profit Should You Make on A Rental Property?

 renting

-How to Determine Profitability of Real Estate Investments
+How to Calculate Profitability of Rental Property Investments

 There are several commonly used metrics used to calculate the return on your real estate investment and help you keep your property profitable over time.